When is Teej 2026 in Nepal? Teej 2083 Dates

 • Hami Tin Bahini – Prakash Saput & Team (2025): A fresh release with strong festival vibes.

-• Bhijayo Fariya – Pashupati Sharma (2025): A new favorite that’s already playing at gatherings everywhere.
+• Bhijayo Fariya – Pashupati Sharma (2025): A new favourite that’s already playing at gatherings everywhere.

 • Udayo Fariya – Pashupati Sharma (2025): Another 2025 release full of energy and fun.